 here simplified description of 2 tables:

-create table jobs(id primary key, description); create table dates(id primary key, job references jobs(id), date);
+create table jobs(id primary key, description); create table dates(id primary key, job references jobs(id), date); there may 1 or more dates per job.

 i create query generates following (in pidgin):

-jobs.id, jobs.description, min(dates.date) start, max(dates.date) finish
+jobs.id, jobs.description, min(dates.date) start, max(dates.date) finish i have tried this:

-select id, description, (select min(date) start dates d d.job=j.id), (select max(date) finish dates d d.job=j.id) jobs j;
+select id, description, (select min(date) start dates d d.job=j.id), (select max(date) finish dates d d.job=j.id) jobs j; which works, looks inefficient.

-i have tried inner join
+i have tried inner join, can’t see how join jobs suitable aggregate query on dates.

 can suggest clean efficient way this?